cronical/reading/docs/notes.md

 # My reading history

 The my reading history function on LCI encore has an export.
-The program `parse_export.py` creates intermediate file `my_history.csv`.

 In order to get the check out date, the export needs to be enhanced with data from the my history home page (which is paginated in a frame).
 So far working just with a saved copy of the 1st page.

+1. Get reading history: right click on the frame and open as a new page/tab.
+Then save that as `data/readinghistory.html`.

+1. Download full display to local disk.
+This creates a file `~/Downloads/export.txt`.
+Move that to the `data/` folder.

+1. Run program `parse_export.py` which creates intermediate file `my_history.csv`.

 # Enhance data